-Though different types of allergy overlap each other, food allergies typically begin in young under one-year of age, and in elderly animals.
+Though different types of allergy tend to overlap each other, food allergies typically affect young (under one year of age) and elderly animals.
 When an animal has a food allergy, the areas affected are the ears, rears, and feet.
-If an animal is licking its feet, scratching its ears and dragging their fanny; food allergies is at least part of the problem.
+Many animals exhibit skin problems as a result of a food allergy.
+If an animal is licking its feet, scratching its ears and dragging its fanny, food allergies is at least part of the problem.

-As with other allergies, excess licking can occur and can causes skin infections from secondary bacteria, yeast or fungi.
+As with other allergies, excess licking can occur and can cause skin infections from secondary bacteria, yeast or fungi.
 Your pet may need antibiotics and antifungals for 30 days to eliminate the infections and allow the skin to recover.
-For problem cases Prednisone
+For problem cases, Prednisone

 is added to get the itch under control.